atcollab/at/docs/m/api/atutils.rst

 .. list-table::

-   * - :class:`getargs`
-     - Process positional arguments from the input arguments
-   * - :class:`getdparg`
-     - Handle positional dp arguments
-   * - :class:`getenvopt`
-     - (NAME, DEFAULTVALUE)
-   * - :class:`getflag`
-     - Check the presence of a flag in an argument list
-   * - :class:`getoption`
-     - Extract a keyword argument from an argument list
-   * - :class:`parseargs`
-     - Check and expands optional argument lists
-   * - :class:`setoption`
+   * - :class:`atoptions`
-     - Set AT preference values
+     - Singleton class for the storage of AT default values

 .. rubric:: Functions